Terry McCombs: Post-parliamentary career

 At the 1950 local-body elections he was elected a member of the Christchurch City Council.
 Re-elected in 1953, he did not stand for a third term in 1956.

 After his parliamentary defeat in 1951, McCombs returned to teaching.
 In 1956, he became the founding headmaster of Cashmere High School in Christchurch.
 In 1957, he again became a member of the University of Canterbury Council (the name of which Canterbury University College had been changed to).
 He was Chancellor of the University of Canterbury from 1968 to 1971.
 He was a member of Rotary International and belonged to the Christchurch South club, of which he was the district governor of in 1967.

 From 1973 to 1975 he was New Zealand's High Commissioner to the United Kingdom.
 After being recalled early from his posting to London, to ease the retirement of outgoing Deputy Prime Minister Hugh Watt, he was appointed chairman of the Committee on Secondary Schools from 1975 to 1976.

 In 1977 he began a second spell on the Christchurch City Council, elected in the Eastern Ward.
 He was appointed chairman of the council's town-planning committee.
 He gained a wealth of knowledge on the subject of planning and the complex laws that governed it and, according to Deputy Mayor Rex Lester, he "...always seemed to have the uncanny ability in coming up with the right decision."
 After Labour won a majority on the city council in 1980, McCombs was speculated as a possible Deputy Mayor, but he was not interested in the job and happy to make way for Lester who, unlike McCombs, had mayoral ambitions.

 Death

 He died on 6 November 1982 in Kawakawa hospital, aged 77, while on a holiday in Northland.
 He was survived by his second wife, four sons and a daughter.
 He was buried at Waimairi Cemetery in Christchurch.

-Awards and recognition
+Honours and awards

-McCombs was appointed an Officer of the Order of the British Empire, for services to education, in the 1971 Queen's Birthday Honours and a Knight Bachelor in April 1975.
+In 1953, McCombs was awarded the Queen Elizabeth II Coronation Medal.
+He was appointed an Officer of the Order of the British Empire, for services to education, in the 1971 Queen's Birthday Honours and a Knight Bachelor in April 1975.